BlazerHeat/Rock-Paper-Scissor/README.md

-# A simple Rock Paper Scissor game made in C
+# A simple Rock Paper Scissor Game Made in C